InsaneJSK/Wallet-Risk-Scoring/README.md

     - 1.15 * fn_entropy
     + 1.2 * fncount_borrow_ratio
 )
+Post scoring, the values would have to be scaled in the range 0-1000, easily achievable by using minmaxscaler.

 ```

 These coefficients were extracted directly from the trained linear model and rounded for simplicity.